fbpx

 Bairrada’s wine pioneer Luis Pato

 The solution was pioneered by Luis Pato, one of the great names of Bairrada’s wine renaissance.
 Pato embraced green harvesting and destemming the fruit using the latest equipment and techniques, fermentation in stainless steel, and maturation in new French barrique.
 Suddenly, Baga was palatable to oenophiles who like their reds soft and velvety, with ripe fruit and good acidity.
 But the traditionalists were not impressed.
-So they continue to make Baga in the historical way: wines for the long haul.
+So they continue to make Baga in a historical way: wines for the long haul.
 The best of this firmament is undeniably glorious after 15 years in bottle.
 But, unfortunately, the worst never lose that unpleasant astringent grip.

 Other winemakers advocate a third way.
 Dirk Niepoort, the owner of Quinta de Baixo, seeks an almost Burgundian finesse from Baga, with fruit-driven aromas set against that classical tannic structure.
 He achieves this via judicious site selection, old vines, partial destemming, and gentle extraction, aging the wines in either old wood or amphora.
 The result is a supremely elegant interpretation of the grape, neither soft nor aggressively tannic.
 Enjoyable in their youth, such wines will age into velvety complexity.